ByteInternet/HypernodeShopware6Helpers/README.md

 ## What does this plugin contain
 At the moment the plugin contains:
 + Skipwizard command - Use this command to skip the wizard that asks you for demo data and other plugins.

+## Hypernode deployment
+Tag a release, mirror the release tarball on mirror.hypernode.io, and update the URL in the ansible preinstall playbook.